lockss/lockss-rtd-manual/README.md

 *   Read The Docs is configured so that by default, the version is `latest`.

-*   Additionally, there is a branch called `unstable` that is meant to contain the currently unreleased version.
+*   Additionally, there is a branch called `unstable` that is meant to contain the currently unreleased version (equivalent of `develop` branch).